plan3/stoneboard/README.md

 <br/>
 <a href="https://deploy.cloud.run"><img src="https://deploy.cloud.run/button.svg" width="20%" height="auto" alt="Deploy to Google Cloud Run"></a>

+### Demo

 There are two demo instances available, one on [Heroku](https://stoneboard.herokuapp.com/) and one on [Google Cloud Run](https://stoneboard-jh667k4lfa-lz.a.run.app/).
-Both are configured to render the milestones and issues from this repository and where deployed using the above buttons.
+Both are configured to render the milestones and issues from this repository.

 # About